alpiepho/unit_calculator/README.md

 **Future**
 - revisit carry over values work as expected (cooking?)
 - conditional style on values to scale down font
-- add darkmode setting and persist
+- add dark-mode setting and persist
 - force portrait mode (may be Flutter bug)
 - improve Lighthouse score (limited by Flutter web at this point)
 - re-visit style